nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Microsoft Store: announce needed information when live region changed event is fired by some controls, aliases to support old and new Store versions (the old alias, winstore_mobile, is no more).
 * Modern keyboard/text input host: support for emoji panel, dictation, hardware input suggestions, and pasting clipboard items (Version 1809), part of NVDA since 2018.3.
 * MSN Weather: use up or down arrow keys to read forecast information.
+* Open With: announce open with dialog content in recent Windows 10 releases.
 * People: announcing first suggestion when looking for a contact.
 * Settings: selectively announce various status information, provide correct labels for certain controls.
 * Shell Experience Host: work around some UIA state information mismatch and announce item status in Action Center.
 Action Center support, including reclassifying brightness button as a proper button is now part of NVDA 2019.1.